 - China Pushing EU for an Anti-US Alliance after Trade War

 Experts feel that India should now focus more on the markets in the US and take advantage of the trade war.
 The CII said that India should now tend to focus more on exports to the US and China as both these nations have now imposed tariffs on imports from each other.
-CII stated that India should put a greater impetus on the exports of machinery, electrical equipment, rubber, automobile parts, chemical and rubber products to create a winning situation for itself.
+CII stated that India should put a greater impetus on the exports of machinery, electrical equipment, rubber, automobile parts, and chemical and rubber products to create a winning situation for itself.

 The CII also proposed that India must bank on trade dialogues with the US in a more planned and improvised manner.
 CII envisages a great opportunity for India as the US looks to oust China by stamping tariffs on almost all imports from China.
 Donald Trump recently stated that the tariffs are working well and he would not fear imposing tariffs on all Chinese imports.

-The CII identified and examined more than 800 production lines in while the US has increased tariffs on Chinese imports.
-While there was an accelerated growth of the Chinese exports to the US between 2012 and 2017, now the exports have stumbled.
+The CII identified and examined more than 800 production lines while the US has increased tariffs on Chinese imports.
+While there was an accelerated growth of Chinese exports to the US between 2012 and 2017, now the exports have stumbled.